Find Grad Schools

 Graduate Certificates in Cell Biology & Anatomical Sciences

 There are 11 schools in the United States where you can get your graduate certificate in cell biology.
-This major attracts roughly equal numbers of men and women.
-Around 43 of these students are from underrepresented racial-ethnic groups.
-Also, 9.3% of cell biology graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 46% were from an underrepresented racial-ethnic group.
+Also, 7.5% of cell biology graduates were international students.

 Education Levels of Cell Biology Majors